michaelw730/irish/resources/now-youre-talking/unit11.md

 Níor bhain.
 No (I didn't).
 Bhain mé an-sult as.
 I really enjoyed it.
-In Aonad 7 we saw three different words that are used to say 'to' in Irish: go hArd Mhaca	to Armagh go dtí an banc	to the bank chuig dráma	to a play
+In Aonad 7 we saw three different words that are used to say 'to' in Irish: go hArd Mhacha	to Armagh go dtí an banc	to the bank chuig dráma	to a play